Leon-Nick/cardbox/README.md

-# untap-upkeep-draw
+# tcg-web-app
-A free web app for in-browser simulated games of Magic: the Gathering (which is a trading card game made and owned by Wizards of the Coast).
+A free web app for simulating cards from trading card games in the browser

 ## Roadmap
 - [ ] get a server set up and ready to go